 Cosy pubs / Hikes / Food and Theatre / Castles

-Travelling by train in the UK opens up a world of possibility.
+Travelling by train in the UK opens up a world of possibilities.
 Glide from London’s iconic landmarks to dramatic moorlands in a couple of hours.
 Wander along coastal pathways then step back in time with a visit to one of the many historic castles and stately homes in this green and pleasant land.
 Seek out Nessie in Scotland or taste drams of single malt whiskey in Edinburgh.
-And don’t forget about a hike amongst the rolling hills and dramatic landscapes of Wales.
+And don’t forget about hiking amongst the rolling hills and dramatic landscapes of Wales.

 Find out more about trains in Britain.